Internal Resources

 Trip-Specific International Travel Emergency Plans provide information about resources and procedures that may be necessary during a travel emergency or international crisis.
 Plans can also be used to document important site-specific information such as rally points, local embassies / consulates, hospitals, and emergency contact numbers.
 Download the Group Plan or Individual Plan.

 All students and employees traveling abroad on covered travel are eligible to receive international travel insurance coverage.
-For details of coverage, visit the Operational Risk Management International Travel Insurance webpage.
+For details of coverage, visit the Operational Risk Management International Travel Insurance webpage here.

 Current Travel Advisories and Notices